JeffHing/extend-this/README.md

 selector should update the embedded `sourceKeys` object with the names of the properties to merge into the target object.

-In this example, `mySelector` merges all the properties from the source object and disables reporting an error if the property already exists in the target object:
+The following `mySelector` function merges all the properties from the source object and disables reporting an error if the property already exists in the target object: